 After graduating from UC Davis, Mr. Audet earned a Juris Doctor (J.D.) (with highest honors) from Golden Gate University School of Law in 1984, where he was the Editor of the Golden Gate University Law Review and the student commencement speaker.
 In 1987, Mr. Audet obtained a Master of Laws (LL.M.) degree from the University Of Wisconsin School Of Law.
 During his three years at the University of Wisconsin, he taught civil procedure and civil rights as a clinical professor, and worked full time at the law school’s LAIP inmate legal services program as a supervising attorney to law students at the clinic.

 After completing his LL.M., in 1987 Mr. Audet was hired as a staff attorney at the United States Court of Appeals for the Ninth Circuit.
 In 1988, he served as the first Law Clerk to the Honorable Fern M. Smith, Judge of the United States District Court for the Northern District of California, and in 1989, as the last Law Clerk to the Honorable Alfonso J. Zirpoli, Judge of the United States District Court for the Northern District of California.
 In 2013, Mr. Audet was awarded an honorary Doctor of Law (LL.D., h.c.) degree from the Golden Gate University School of Law in recognition of his significant contributions to the legal community and the law school itself.

 Mr. Audet has been appointed to leadership roles in dozens of significant MDL, federal and state cases, including: In re Pet Food Prods.
 Liab.
 Litig., MDL No. 1850 (D.N.J.)
 (Co-Lead Counsel)(first of its kind class action settlement relating to recognition of certain claims by pet owners and providing for multinational(U.S.A. and Canada) resolution of the claims); In re Zyprexa Product Liability Litigation, E.D.N.Y., MDL No. 1596 (Co-Lead, Chairperson of the Executive Committee); In re Bextra and Celebrex Marketing Sales Practices and Product Liability Litigation, N.D.
 Cal.
-(San Francisco), MDL No. 1699 (Executive Committee); in a groundbreaking case involving an oil spill in the San Francisco Bay entitled Loretz v.
+(San Francisco), MDL No. 1699 (Executive Committee); Loretz v.
 Regal Stone, Ltd., No. 07-cv-05800-SC (N.D.
 Cal.) [the Cosco Busan case], (Co-Lead counsel with the Cotchett, Pitre firm); Postier v.
 Louisiana-Pacific Corp, No. 09-cv- 03290-JCS, 2013 U.S. Dist.
 LEXIS 86372 (N.D.
-Cal.)(sole class counsel); In re PRK/Lasik Consumer Litigation, Santa Clara Superior Court, Master File No. CV- 772894 (Lead Counsel).
-He has been liaison counsel in numerous matters, including In re Apple iPhone 4 Prods.
+Cal.)(Sole class counsel); In re PRK/Lasik Consumer Litigation, Santa Clara Superior Court, Master File No. CV- 772894 (Lead Counsel).
+Mr. Audet has also served as leadership in a number of ground breaking cases involving privacy rights, including, In re Apple iPhone 4 Prods.
 Liab.
 Litig., No. 5:10-md-2188-RMW (N.D.
 Cal.); In re iPhone Application Litig., No. 11-MD-02250-LHK (N.D.
 Cal.).

 In 2005, Mr. Audet was named as the “Champion of Justice” by the Bar Association of San Francisco (BASF) for his longstanding contribution to the legal community and his pro bono activities in San Francisco.
 For three years, Mr. Audet also served as a voting member of the BASF’s judicial review committee.
 Mr. Audet recently finished the first of two courses required to serve as a pro tem judge in San Francisco Superior Court.
 Mr. Audet has been repeatedly named as a “Super Lawyer” and “Top Attorney” for the Northern District of California for class actions and mass torts.
 He has been frequently quoted in regional and national legal and general press articles, and has appeared on CNN and other news stations regarding his cases.

 Mr. Audet and his firm have made significant financial contributions to various legal aid organizations, including the Legal Aid Society of San Francisco – Employment Law Center, the Lawyers Committee on Civil Rights, BASF and Golden Gate University School of Law.
-In 2009, Mr. Audet established and continues to sponsor a non-profit organization based in Baja, Mexico (“Little Shoes of Light”) that provides shoes, educational material and food to needy families (mostly single mothers with children).
+In 2009, Mr. Audet and his family established and continues to solely sponsor a non-profit organization based in Baja, Mexico (“Little Shoes of Light”) that provides shoes, educational material and food to needy families (mostly single mothers with children).